afpdev/alpheusafpparser/README.md

 Alpheus AFP Parser was written from scratch in Java 1.6 and has no external dependencies.

 Thank you for using this software!
-Please support this project by sending your highly appreciated critique, questions, and feedback directly to the author rf@afpexpert.com.
+Please support this project by sending your highly appreciated critique, questions, and feedback to afpdev@mogozine.com.

 Copyright 2015 Rudolf Fiala,